viruscamp/vue-cli-plugin-auto-import-tags/ReadMe.md

 # vue-cli-plugin-auto-import-tag
 Auto import vue components by tags using babel-plugin-import

+USE ON YOUR OWN RISK.
+WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES.

 ## Usage with vue-cli-3.x
 0. Prerequirements
 Your project must have these as devDependencies: